Florida’s Largest Student Film Competition & Award Show

 High School Feature Short

-And, in a continuing tribute to the legacy of film legend, Burt Reynolds, the SSOF will present to a Palm Beach County high school senior, The Burt Reynolds Scholarship Award, a $5,000 cash prize.
+As a tribute to the legacy of film legend, Burt Reynolds, the SSOF will present to a Palm Beach County high school senior, The Burt Reynolds Scholarship Award, a $5,000 cash prize.
 Runners up in selection will be considered for the $1,000 Sara Fuller or the $1,000 Mel Maron Scholarship Award.

 The SSOF is the cornerstone of the education outreach initiative of The Palm Beach County Film and Television Commission.
 The competition engages faculty and school administrators in guiding student participation.
-The SSOF is funded by the Palm Beach County Board of County Commissioners through the Department of Housing & Economic Sustainability and the Palm Beach County Film & Television Commission.
-Award sponsors include Suzanne L. Niedland (Suzanne L. Niedland Documentary Scholarship), Keep Palm Beach County Beautiful, Inc. (Environmental PSA Award), Film Florida (Sara Fuller Scholarship), Michael Chasin (Nellie & Fred Chasin Screenwriting Award) and Ralfonso “Ralf” Gschwend (Poster Design Award).
+The SSOF is funded by the Palm Beach County Board of County Commissioners through the Department of Housing & Economic Development and the Palm Beach County Film & Television Commission.
+Award sponsors include Suzanne Niedland (Suzanne Niedland Documentary Scholarship), Keep Palm Beach County Beautiful, Inc. (Environmental PSA Award), Film Florida (Sara Fuller Scholarship), Michael Chasin (Nellie & Fred Chasin Screenwriting Award) and Ralfonso (Poster Design Award).